Fire at East Side home causes heat damage to 2 neighboring properties, authorities say - News Break

 Fire at East Side home causes heat damage to 2 neighboring properties, authorities say

-Jun.
-23—A fire Tuesday caused significant damage to an East Side home and heat damage to two neighboring properties, the Madison Fire Department reported.
+A fire Tuesday caused significant damage to an East Side home and heat damage to two neighboring properties, the Madison Fire Department reported.
 Fire crews were dispatched to a structure fire in the 2500 block of East Dayton Street at 4:59 p.m.
-Tuesday and while they drove there they could see black smoke rising from the area from several blocks away, Fire Department spokesman Cynthia Schuster said in a report.www.tribuneledgernews.com
+Tuesday and while they drove there they could see black smoke rising from the area from several blocks away, Fire Department spokesman Cynthia Schuster said in a report.madison.com